 For the very best diet, consider eating food that’s “clean.”
-My upcoming book, available in about 2 weeks, A Recipe for Life by the Doctor’s Dietitian outlines easy steps to eat “clean” food.
+One of my books A Recipe for Life by the Doctor’s Dietitian outlines easy steps to eat “clean” food.

-What does it mean to be eating “clean” food?
-Webster’s Dictionary defines “clean” as free from dirt or pollution.
+What does it mean to be eating “clean”?
+Webster’s Dictionary defines clean as free from dirt or pollution.
 In the nutrition world, clean eating is considered eating organic unprocessed foods that are:

 - grass-fed (versus corn fed)